impshum/SSTMCSPGAAS/readme.md

 ## About

-CSPAAS is a coming soon page generator you can use wherever/whenever/however.
-The whole thing weighs in at 7kb and produces an html file of 7-8kb.
-Complete with countdown timer and social media links.
+CSPAAS is a coming soon page generator that weighs in at 7kb and produces an html file of 7-8kb complete with simple meta tags, space for title and message, a countdown timer and social media links.

 ##### What's good about it then?